Haunted House Feelings

 It’s the scary season.
 Haunted houses and spooky events abound.
 People pay money to be frightened.
 If you are one of those people, you enter that creepy house knowing that you are going to scream, jump, and be scared out of your wits.
 Even though you know some sort of creature is going to jump out in front of you, the exact appearance, location and timing of the creepy being are unknown.
 The result is that you will yell in terror and your heart will race when you see it.
 You are purposefully walking into a location that you know – in your head – is going to scare you, and yet your body still responds in fear.

 Mr. Arnold Valdez of DePelchin Children’s Center gives us this is a helpful analogy when trying to understand the behaviors of a child with a history of trauma.
 Children who are in foster or adoptive families are in those families because of abuse, neglect and trauma.
 Dr. Gabor Mate says this: “Trauma is when there is a loss of feeling and there is a reduced flexibility in responding to the world.”
 Children with these hard histories are in new environments that can be startling, scary, and unsettling.
 The new people can feel creepy and the new house can feel haunted.
 As a result, kiddos walk around on high alert, ready to defend themselves against the next scary thing they will encounter.
 Meanwhile, the adults caring for foster and adopted children do not perceive their home as haunted at all.
 They know that the children are in a safe place.
-The challenging behavior of kiddos that is a result of being in survival mode is baffling to the adults in their lives.
+The challenging behaviors of children that are a result of being in survival mode is baffling to the adults in their lives.

 To bridge this gap in understanding, it is essential for foster, adoptive and relative parents to understand the difference between safety and felt safety.
 The physical well-being of a child is of utmost importance.
 That seems to go without saying.
 But from a child’s perspective, felt safety is just as important.
 Until a child feels safe, she will not behave like someone who is in a safe and secure place.
 Instead, she will be on high alert, ready to defend herself at any moment for the frightening things that she may or may not encounter.